jchelly/flamingo-docs/source/simulations.rst

 Simulations
 ===========

-This page will describe the available simulations.
+This page will describe the available simulations and what data we have for each one.